FunctionSir/gramferry/README.md

 Just UDP to TCP, no more chaos.
 Written in Go.

-Currently, it's an old and stupid pipe.
+Currently, it's an stupid pipe.

-- IPv6 is not supported (but might be supported it in the future).
-(Since the parser is currently really simple)
 - Client side should send the first UDP packet first.
 (Otherwise it doesn't know who is the receiver)
 - No auth, no compression, no encryption, no anti-replay...
 Just no any advanced features.
 Your UDP server should take care of herself (yes, I call my servers "she" - it's a style choice, not a grammar mistake), and be well.
 (In most cases, a UDP service without any protections is not safe at all, and you probably don't want to use it)
 - Currently, it she will not clean the TCP connections automatically.
 (Might add this feature in the future)